Niger: Culture

 Nigerien culture is marked by variation, evidence of the cultural crossroads which French colonialism formed into a unified state from the beginning of the 20th century.
-What is now Niger was created from four distinct cultural areas in the pre-colonial era: the Zarma and Songhai dominated the Niger River valley in the south-west; the northern periphery of Hausaland, made mostly of those states which had resisted the Sokoto Caliphate, and ranged along the long southern border with Nigeria; the Lake Chad basin and Kaouar in the far east, populated by Kanuri farmers and Toubou pastoralists who had once been part of the Kanem–Bornu Empire; and the Tuareg nomads of the Aïr Mountains and the Sahara in the vast north.
+Niger was created from four distinct cultural areas in the pre-colonial era: the Zarma and Songhai dominated the Niger River valley in the south-west; the northern periphery of Hausaland, made mostly of those states which had resisted the Sokoto Caliphate, and ranged along the long southern border with Nigeria; the Lake Chad basin and Kaouar in the far east, populated by Kanuri farmers and Toubou pastoralists who had once been part of the Kanem–Bornu Empire; and the Tuareg nomads of the Aïr Mountains and the Sahara in the vast north.

-Each of these communities, along with smaller ethnic groups, brought their own cultural traditions to the new state of Niger.
-While successive post-independence governments have tried to forge a shared national culture, this has been slow forming, in part because the major Nigerien communities have their own cultural histories, and in part because Nigerien ethnic groups such as the Hausa, Tuareg and Kanuri are but part of larger ethnic communities which cross borders introduced under colonialism.
+Each of these communities, along with smaller ethnic groups, brought their own cultural traditions.
+While successive post-independence governments have tried to forge a shared national culture, this has been slow forming, in part because the major communities have their own cultural histories, and in part because ethnic groups such as the Hausa, Tuareg and Kanuri are but part of larger ethnic communities which cross borders introduced under colonialism.

 Until the 1990s, government and politics was inordinately dominated by Niamey and the Zarma people of the surrounding region.
 At the same time the plurality of the population, in the Hausa borderlands between Birni-N'Konni and Maine-Soroa, have often looked culturally more to Hausaland in Nigeria than Niamey.
 Between 1996 and 2003, primary school attendance was around 30%, including 36% of males and only 25% of females.
 Additional education occurs through madrasas.

 Festivals and cultural events

-Guérewol festival

 Participants in the Guérewol perform the Guérewol dance, 1997.

-The Guérewol festival is a traditional Wodaabe cultural event that takes place in Abalak in Tahoua region or In'Gall in Agadez Region.
-It is an annual traditional courtship ritual practiced by the Wodaabe (Fula) people of Niger.
+The Guérewol festival is a traditional Wodaabe cultural event that takes place in Abalak in Tahoua Region or In'Gall in Agadez Region.
+It is an annual traditional courtship ritual practiced by the Wodaabe (Fula) peoples.
 During this ceremony, young men dressed in elaborate ornamentation and made up in traditional face painting gather in lines to dance and sing, vying for the attention of marriageable young women.
 The Guérewol festival is an international attraction and was featured in films and magazines as prominent as the National Geographic.

-Cure Salée festival

-"La Cure salée" (English: Salt Cure) is a yearly festival of Tuareg and Wodaabe nomads in In'Gall in Agadez Region traditionally to celebrate the end of the rainy season.
+"La Cure salée" (English: Salt Cure) is a yearly festival of Tuareg and Wodaabe nomads in In'Gall traditionally to celebrate the end of the rainy season.
 For three days, the festival features a parade of Tuareg camel riders followed with camel and horse races, songs, dances, and storytelling.